smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/exampleactivities.rst

 The following are written in a variety of programming languages and are found in the *examples/basics/hello* folder of the workbench.

-* interactivespaces.example.activity.hello
+* smartspaces.example.activity.hello
-* interactivespaces.example.activity.hello.javascript
+* smartspaces.example.activity.hello.javascript
-* interactivespaces.example.activity.hello.python
+* smartspaces.example.activity.hello.python

 These activities merely log some Smart Spaces events which take place when a Live Activity runs.
 These examples can help you understand